 Why was it so easy for me to find my passion?

-Still though, getting this all narrowed down into one area that I could use as my career was proving to be too difficult.
-I felt like I had to give something up, and I just wasn't able to do that.
+Still though, getting this all narrowed down into one area that I could use as my career was proving to be too complicated.
+I felt like I had to give something up, and I just wasn’t able to do that.

 Find something your passions have in common.